 (v) For a student who takes a leave of absence that is not approved in accordance with paragraph (d) of this section, the date that the student begins the leave of absence.

-(4) A “recipient of title IV grant or loan assistance” is a student for whom the requirements of §668.164(g)(2) have been met.
+(4) A “recipient of title IV grant or loan assistance” is a student for whom the requirements of §668.164(j)(2) have been met.

 (5) Terms are “substantially equal in length” if no term in the program is more than two weeks of instructional time longer than any other term in that program.

-(6) A program is “offered in modules” if a course or courses in the program do not span the entire length of the payment period or period of enrollment.
+(6) A program is “offered in modules” if the program uses a standard term or nonstandard term academic calendar, is not a subscription-based program, and a course or courses in the program do not span the entire length of the payment period or period of enrollment.

-(7)(i) “Academic attendance” and “attendance at an academically-related activity”—
+(7)(i) “Academic attendance” and “attendance at an academically-related activity” must include academic engagement as defined under 34 CFR 600.2.

-(A) Include, but are not limited to—

-(1) Physically attending a class where there is an opportunity for direct interaction between the instructor and students;

-(2) Submitting an academic assignment;

-(3) Taking an exam, an interactive tutorial, or computer-assisted instruction;

-(4) Attending a study group that is assigned by the institution;

-(5) Participating in an online discussion about academic matters; and

-(6) Initiating contact with a faculty member to ask a question about the academic subject studied in the course; and

-(B) Do not include activities where a student may be present, but not academically engaged, such as—

-(1) Living in institutional housing;

-(2) Participating in the institution's meal plan;

-(3) Logging into an online class without active participation; or

-(4) Participating in academic counseling or advisement.

 (ii) A determination of “academic attendance” or “attendance at an academically-related activity” must be made by the institution; a student's certification of attendance that is not supported by institutional documentation is not acceptable.

 (8) A program is a nonstandard-term program if the program is a term-based program that does not qualify under 34 CFR 690.63(a)(1) or (a)(2) to calculate Federal Pell Grant payments under 34 CFR 690.63(b) or (c).

+(9) A student in a program offered in modules is scheduled to complete the days in a module if the student’s coursework in that module was used to determine the amount of the student’s eligibility for Title IV, HEA funds for the payment period or period of enrollment.

 (Approved by the Office of Management and Budget under control number 1845-0022)

 (Authority: 20 U.S.C.
 1070g, 1091b)